jorgeserras/BattleBit/index.md

 - Data can be continuous or discrete.
 In the case of continous data, a pre-processing phase is available.

-- Missing values are not permitted, these should be replaced by an additional symbol or imputted.
+- Missing values are not permitted, these should be replaced by an additional symbol or imputted beforehand.

 Example of a continuous imput file: